The Moderation Epidemic

 “Serotonin is synthesized from tryptophan by tryptophan hydroxylase…inhibition of peripheral serotonin synthesis…elevates BAT [brown adipose tissue] energy expenditure…this inhibition protects against obesity, non-alcoholic fatty liver disease (NAFLD) and insulin resistance.”

 Whenever digestion becomes sluggish, bacteria have a greater opportunity to feed and grow in number.
-This can end up promoting intestinal irritation and cause an increase in the release of endotoxin, serotonin, estrogen and prolactin and various other inflammatory stress related substances.
+This can end up promoting intestinal irritation and cause an increase in the release of endotoxin, serotonin, nitric oxide, estrogen and prolactin and various other inflammatory stress related substances.

 “…strong evidence that BAT cells are sensitized to respond to the sympathetic nervous system and increase energy expenditure as a result of reduction in peripheral serotonin.
 These observations point the way forward for development of anti-obesity strategies targeting increased fat and glucose oxidation”